-The Touch Wing
+The Pearl Expert Touch Wing

-The optional Touch Wing uses a touch screen and additional wheels to provide a user-friendly interface for selecting fixtures, palettes, groups and setting attributes.
+The optional Pearl Expert Touch Wing uses a touch screen and additional wheels to provide the standard Titan interface for selecting fixtures, palettes, groups and setting attributes.
+It can only be used with the Pearl Expert and connects to the DVI port and the 9-pin D connector on the rear of the console, just above the panel with the rear USB/network sockets.